kalpesh299/kalpesh299/readme.md

 <h1 align="center">Hi 👋, I'm Kalpesh</h1>
 <h3 align="center">Experienced as a Web developer and Web Mobile Accessibility Tester at Accenture in Vikhroli.
 Prior to this, I completed my undergraduate education in Electronics and Telecommunication from Ramrao Adik Institute, located in Navi Mumbai.
-As a passionate problem solver and developer, with expertise in Java, DSA, OOPs, Spring Boot, REST API, Hibernate, and MVC I strongly believe in the process and continuously strive to improve by learning new skills.
+As a passionate problem solver and developer, with expertise in Javascript, HTML, CSS, TailWind CSS, React.js,  Basic of Java, DSA, OOPs, Spring Boot, REST API, and MVC I strongly believe in the process and continuously strive to improve by learning new skills.
 I am constantly seeking out opportunities to enhance my expertise and contribute to the success of my team.</h3>

 <img align="right" alt="GIF" width="400" src="https://media3.giphy.com/media/FoVzfcqCDSb7zCynOp/200w.gif?cid=ecf05e47vq1bcbzrksfj4pvswi61cw7e1uvy6518qmvbh9iv&rid=200w.gif"></img>